 interest in my writing – you know, given that I'm most decidedly

-heterosexual, work at CIA, etc. Yet take an interest they do.
+heterosexual, work for 'the man,' etc. Yet take an interest they do.
+I

-that attracts publishing agents of multiple genres.
-Again, not
+part of my profession, of course) that attracts publishing agents of

 As for the company in question, I saw no need to respond rudely to their

-No, it isn't a matter of not wanting to be published by one or another
+See, it isn't a matter of not wanting to be published by one or

 Wednesday